-All Governor's School students are privileged recipients of the benefits of a program supported and administered by the North Carolina Department of Public Instruction (NCDPI) and thereby represent North Carolina's public and private schools.
-State leaders, NCDPI, and the represented schools expect Governor's School students to act maturely and to behave responsibly.
-The Governor's School Board of Governors has established a code of conduct that governs the school's communal life and the Site Director, faculty, teaching assistants/counselors, and staff direct and support students in living within this code.
-Throughout the history of the Governor's School, the Honor Code has proven vital to this community's maintaining its focus on essential matters.
+All NC Governor's School students are privileged recipients of the benefits of a program supported and administered by the North Carolina Department of Public Instruction (NCDPI) and thereby represent North Carolina's public schools.
+State leaders, NCDPI, and the nominating schools expect Governor's School students to act maturely and to behave responsibly.
+The Governor's School Board of Governors has established a code of conduct that governs the school's communal life.
+The Site Director, faculty, teaching assistants/counselors and staff direct and support students in living within this code.

+Throughout the history of the NC Governor's School, the Honor Code has proven vital to this community's maintaining its focus on essential matters.
 Individual students are responsible for the choices they make while in residence.
-Any Honor Code violation will be thoroughly but quickly reviewed by the Site Director and the Coordinator.
-Consequences will be determined on a case-by-case basis and can include prompt student dismissal from the Governor's School with the violation reported to the student's school/school system (Superintendent, Principal, and Guidance Counselor).
-Due to the brevity of the session, administrative decisions are final and there is no appeals process.
+Any Honor Code violation will be thoroughly but quickly reviewed by the Site Director and the Coordinator, and if warranted by the NCDPI Director.
+Consequences will be determined on a case-by-case basis and can include prompt student dismissal from the Governor's School with the violation reported to the student's school/school system (Superintendent, Principal, and School Counselor). \Due to the brevity of the session, dismissals are final decisions.